Activists douse themselves in fake blood in climate protest

 Member of Extinction Rebellion Ireland Stephen Cunnigham from Rathgar during a Blood on our children protest by Extinction Rebellion.
 Photograph: Gareth Chaney/Collins

-Climate activists have doused each other in fake blood outside the Irish parliament to protest against Government inaction on the environment.
+Climate activists have doused each other in fake blood outside the Leinster House to protest against Government inaction on the environment.

 Extinction Rebellion protesters took to Kildare Street in Dublin on Tuesday to highlight the “climate emergency”.